thrwatzidan/MyInvintory/README.md

-This Program Build on Udacity database program ,, maini app to control your data
+This Program Build on Udacity database program ,, mini app to control your data
 ,,sql provider